NINAnor/api-salmon/README.md

 # Acknowledgments

-This R package has been created by [Benjamin Cretois](https://www.nina.no/english/Contact/Employees/Employee-info?AnsattID=15849) and [Henrik H. Berntsen](https://www.nina.no/kontakt/Ansatte/Ansattinformasjon.aspx?AnsattID=15368)
+This R package has been created by [Benjamin Cretois](https://www.nina.no/english/Contact/Employees/Employee-info?AnsattID=15849).